kailash-manasarovar/statement/docs/timeline/2023/november.md

 [![The behavior of Mercedes](../../content/tweets/november-2023/reference-to-mercedes.png)](https://x.com/1FRGVN/status/1721197950951477588)

-- I tell them about the bedbugs in Lourdes, and how that pushed me into visiting Dénia and renting a flat on 8th December.
-I had no suspicion the whole thing was a set up while writing this, none at all.
-It all seemed to me rather serendipitous, miraculous even.
+- I tell them about the bedbugs in Lourdes, and how that pushed me into visiting Dénia and renting a flat on 8th December 2021.
+- I had no suspicion the whole thing was a set up while writing this, none at all.
+- It all seemed to me rather serendipitous, miraculous even.
 Perhaps it still is, regardless of the manipulations.

 [![Bedbugs](../../content/tweets/november-2023/bedbugs.png)](https://x.com/1FRGVN/status/1720383165729051042)

 - I'm still watching the Hanuman show and tweeting about it.
-I'm obsessed with Hanuman, actually, and I now believe he came to help me and protect me while my life, health and wellbeing were in serious jeopardy.
+- I'm obsessed with Hanuman, actually, and I now believe he came to help me and protect me while my life, health and wellbeing were in serious jeopardy.

 [![Hanuman](../../content/tweets/november-2023/hanuman-show.png)](https://x.com/1FRGVN/status/1723107682830155797)

-- I'm still reeling from 7th October.
+- I'm still reeling from 7th October 2023.

 [![7th October](../../content/tweets/november-2023/reeling-from-7-october.png)](https://x.com/1FRGVN/status/1722976568878792831)